 Health Savings Account (HSA)

-- Save for future health expenses
+- Prepare for qualified medical expenses

-Flexibility.
 You can use the funds in your account to pay for current medical expenses, including expenses that your insurance may not cover; or you can save the money in your account for future needs, such as:

 - Health insurance or medical expenses if unemployed